-Click here to make your voice heard with your state legislators and advocate for policy priorities important to you and your business.
+Click here for more information to make your voice heard with your state legislators and advocate for policy priorities important to you and your business.

 The Joint Special Committee on Coronavirus Response has met three times and discussed a wide range of issues to support the state’s response and recovery.
 The Bend Chamber has weighed in to support enhanced unemployment insurance, delay of the Corporate Activities Tax, delay income tax filings to match the Federal tax filing date, address housing and food insecurity, and support small businesses via grants, no/low interest loans to allow employers flexibility for payroll and health insurance continuity.

 The Governor is expected to call a special session of the Legislature early next week to address impending budget and tax issues, with additional special sessions to implement policy directives.
-Click here for a complete list of the Governor’s Executive Orders to date.
+Click here and learn more for a complete list of the Governor’s Executive Orders to date.

 Take Action Now

 The Oregon State Chambers of Commerce, a statewide business advocacy organization, has an easy to use online platform to urge your lawmakers to support both employers and employees in the upcoming special session.
-Click here to make your voice heard with your state legislators and advocate for policy priorities important to you and your business.
+Learn more to make your voice heard with your state legislators and advocate for policy priorities important to you and your business.